intertect/intertect/src/content/lesson_1/part_4.md

 number in a signed two's complement representation is `0x1000...`.
 This also means that `-1 = 0b11...11`.

-In order to add two two's complement numbers, there are added just like any other binary numbers; surprisingly the math works out.
+In order to add two two's complement numbers, just add them as you would any other binary numbers; surprisingly the math works out.
 (If you're feeling adventurous, try to convince yourself of this fact.
 Remember that when the result wouldn't fit in the number of bits available, it wraps around).
 Read the